 “For surely, with every day that passes, our memories grow less certain, as even a statue in marble is worn away by rain, till at last we can no longer tell what shape the sculptor’s hand gave it.”

-I enjoyed the intricacies in the development of the story as well as the insecurities and honesty that the author provided from the narrative of Susan.
+I enjoyed the intricacies in the development of the story as well as the insecurities and honesty that the author provided from Susan’s narrative.
 The mystery surrounding Robinson and Friday’s relationship provided an uncertainty as to what was coming in the following pages.
 As the story develops reality starts to blur for the reader.
-This can be troubling as some questions seem to be answered, but the characters deviate from expectation, prolonging the mystery and leaving more introspection for the reader as to what in the hell is really going on.
+This can be troubling as some questions seem to be answered, but the characters deviate from expectation, prolonging the mystery and leaving more introspection as to what in the hell was really going on.
 My main gripe with Foe was that the book seemed to lack the same punch that the first section had.
 In the middle it lagged and carried on with continuous and for the most part redundant arguments between stubborn Foe and willful Susan about language and people and psychology that stopped momentum that didn’t pick back up until the final pages.
 In the end I really enjoyed the experience in reading about the power of language, the creation of mythology, and the determination to break through even in the toughest of circumstances.
-I will keep this author in mind next time I’m bargain hunting for more books.
+I will keep this author in mind next time I’m hunting for literary treasures.